pipesocks/pipesocks/README.md

 ## Introduction
 Pipesocks is aimed at going through firewalls which are built by national force, with strong encryption and relay servers to avoid content supervision.

 This software consists of 3 parts: pump, pipe, and tap.
 Pump is the server outside the firewall to provide Internet data for tap.
 Pipe is a relay server which unconditionally transfers data through pump and tap.
 Tap is a client running in local with SOCKS5 interface for native clients and connects to pump or pipe.
 Tap can also provide PAC script if you request it using HTTP GET.
+You can also get GFWList PAC script if you include "gfwlist" in the HTTP packet.

 A pipe or a tap is valid only if: